elephantscale/es-training-new/course-outlines/COBOL-intermediate.md

 ## Overview

-* This is a comprehensive program to provide developers with a strong foundation in COBOL programming with an emphasis on how COBOL is designed and the architecture of COBOL applications.
-The four divisions of a COBOL program and essential concepts like data types, variables, and control structures are introduced and participants will learn to handle basic file operations, write modular code, and implement simple input/output procedures.
-* The current COBOL context, the role COBOL based legacy applications play in enterprise environments is discussed at length since most students will be working with legacy COBOL, either in a support programming role, adapting COBOL code to new environments or migrating COBOL applications into other technologies.
-* Through hands-on exercises and a capstone project, learners will gain practical experience in writing and debugging COBOL programs.
-The course is designed to be very hands-on with extensive labs, exercises and challenge problems
+* This program is designed to deepen developers' understanding of COBOL programming and to improve their skills needed to work with larger and more complex COBOL application.
+* The course explores advanced data handling techniques, including the use of REDEFINES, RENAMES, multi-dimensional tables, and dynamic file allocation.
+* Students will learn to optimize file operations, perform sorting and merging, and manipulate strings with COBOL’s  tools.
+With a focus on modular design, error handling, and reusable code, this course combines theoretical knowledge with practical exercises, culminating in a project that reinforces the integration of intermediate concepts into real-world applications.

 ## Audience

-* Developers who already have a background in programming.
+* Developers who already have a background in programming and to have completed the Introduction to COBOL course of have an equivalent level of COBOL knowledge.

 ## Duration
 * 5 days
+* It can be modified to be delivered in shorter time frames depending on the needs of the customer and students.

 ## Format
 * Lectures and hands-on labs.
 (50%, 50%)

 ## Prerequisites

- * Background in programming
+ * A background in programming.
+ * Introduction to COBOL course or an equivalent level of COBOL knowledge.

 ## Lab environment